 d) Provision for restoration expenses of insured assets:

 Provision has been recognised in the accounts based on Management Estimates for restoration of damaged assets insured under Mega Policy and Construction Plant and Machinery Policy.
-Utilization of the provision is to be made against incurrence of actual expenditure towards restoration of the assets.
+The provision is adjusted against incurrence of actual expenditure towards restoration of the assets.

 e) Provisions for expenditure in respect of Arbitration Award/Court cases: